srzer/LaMo-2023/README.md

 --adapt_embed # fine-tune embeddings and projections when adapt_mode is ON --lora # fine-tune low rank matrices of Transformer when adapt_mode is ON --pretrained_lm language_model_name # you could try 'gpt2' and 'gpt2-medium'
+--co_training # use language loss as auxiliary objective --co_lambda # the weight of language loss, like 0.1
 ```

 ## Acknowledgement